 Those days are gone when you have to root your android in order to take screenshots.
-Now you can easily do so, with press of a button or two.
-If you are new to taking screenshot on Android device here is quick guide.
+Now you can easily do so, with the press of a button or two.
+If you are new to taking a screenshot on Android device here is a quick guide.

-Another quick way to add frames, is to mail you screenshot to firstname.lastname@example.org with the subject name as your device name.
-And within few seconds you will get nice looking frame around your screenshot in reply.
-But again it has the same problem and work for selective device and if the system doesn’t recognize your device that it will add the standard frame around it.
+Another quick way to add frames is to mail you a screenshot to email@example.com with the subject name as your device name.
+And within a few seconds, you will get the nice looking frame around your screenshot in reply.
+But again it has the same problem and works for selective device and if the system doesn’t recognize your device that it will add the standard frame around it.

-For all nexus device you can use developer tool from Labnol.
+For all Nexus device, you can use the developer tool from Labnol.
 All you have to do is drag and drop the image and it will automatically do the rest for you.

 My favorite web app is Labnol, which you can use not only to generate awesome looking screenshot not only for your smartphones but also for your pc, laptop and tablet screens with much more options.

 For more web tools to make your screenshot more appealing check out this guide posted on Labnol.